Libbybacon/OptraxMVC/README.md

 Users can create and organize farms or growing sites, add crops, and track plantings through every stage.

 The app includes inventory and resource tracking, plant genetics management, detailed reporting, and a real-time analytics dashboard.
-It also uses Leaflet.js for interactive mapping and a fully responsive UI.
+It has a fully responsive UI and uses Leaflet for interactive site mapping.

 <sup>**_Please Note: This project is very much a work in progress, with new features being actively developed and refined.
 Expect ongoing improvements as the platform evolves_**</sup>